-It helps to set goals for each piece of content in need of changes.
-Examples of these goals including improving search visibility, optimizing SEO, and decreasing bounce rate.
+Set content audit goals for each piece of content in need of changes.
+Examples of these goals include improving search visibility, optimizing SEO, and decreasing bounce rate.

-In the event that you significantly revise or delete any content, don’t forget to save the originals somewhere for safekeeping.
-It’s possible your new revisions may flop and perform worse, or you may even want to refer to the original later on.
+If you significantly revise or delete any content, don’t forget to save the originals somewhere for safekeeping.
+Your new revisions may flop and perform worse, or you may even want to refer to the original later on.

 6. Conduct another audit—later.

 With Google’s algorithm and the laws of SEO constantly in flux, don’t expect your site’s performance to maintain its current trajectory.

 Make it a habit to conduct a content audit periodically.
 This could be biannually or quarterly—ideally more than just once a year.